4 Easy Ways to help the person with dementia get dressed

 - Offer assistance if it appears they do not remember how to complete the task.

-It is not unusual for middle stage Alzheimer’s patients to forget how to fasten a button, close a zipper, etc. If their response to your order is a look of confusion, you might expect that they’ve forgotten how to complete the task.
+It is not unusual for someone with middle stage Alzheimer’s to forget how to fasten a button, close a zipper, etc. If their response to your order is a look of confusion, you might expect that they’ve forgotten how to complete the task.
 Don’t insist that they remember, “You remember how to do it, you did it before……..”
 In all likelihood they don’t remember.
 And saying they Should remember only serves to make the patient feel inadequate and agitated.

 - Purchase easy to manage clothing.